vasilisfou/PQ-REACT-QA5G/README.md

 * Automatically navigates to the UERANSIM/build directory before execution.

+### 🔹 Subscriber Provisioning & UE YAML Generator
+This Python script automates the creation and provisioning of 5G subscribers (UEs) into a core network via REST APIs (compatible with Open5GS or similar).
+It also generates corresponding YAML configuration files for each UE in a format suitable for use with UEs or simulators.

+✨ Features
+🔐 Authenticated Login: Secure login with CSRF token handling and session management.

+🔄 IMSI Management: Random IMSI generation with configurable prefix and uniqueness check.

+📡 Subscriber Provisioning: Adds new UEs to the database via HTTP POST with bearer token + CSRF + session cookie.

+📁 YAML Generator: Creates a per-UE YAML file (open5gs-ueX.yaml) with properly quoted nested values for simulator compatibility.

+🔍 Existence Check: Prevents duplicate subscriber creation by querying the database beforehand.

+✅ Verification: Confirms subscriber creation by fetching and displaying the saved data.

+📦 Requirements
+* Python 3.x

+* requests

+* PyYAML

+Install dependencies:
+> pip install requests pyyaml
+🚀 Usage
+Simply run the script:
+> python subscriber_provisioning.py
+You can configure:

+* num_subscribers – Number of UEs to generate

+* USERNAME, PASSWORD, auth_token – For API access

+* BASE_URL – Target server URL

+Each IMSI will be dynamically created, checked, provisioned, verified, and then a YAML config file will be saved locally.

 ### 🔹 Post-Quantum Secure Key & Certificate Generation
 * Secure your network using quantum-safe cryptographic primitives: